-Virtual challenge – Global
+Virtual Challenge – Global

 A global digital challenge available for all Vodafone employees to get involved in.
 Connect as a team, raise money for a great cause, and enjoy some friendly competition along the way.